danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 This is a simplified version for clarity.
 The actual implementation includes additional features like mobile hamburger menu, desktop/mobile navigation handling, and the ability to prefill session values from history - see the [repo](https://github.com/danielabar/just-breathe) for the complete code.

+### Zero-Build

+The entire app runs as a static site.
+There's no bundler, no framework, no auth, and no build process.
+It's just plain HTML, JavaScript modules, and CSS.
+It's deployed via GitHub Pages using the [gh-pages](https://www.npmjs.com/package/gh-pages) npm package.
+This keeps maintenance simple.

 ### Session

 The session loop keeps track of time, alternates between inhale/exhale, updates the progress bar, and finishes with a friendly close.
 It's driven by `requestAnimationFrame`, which runs once per frame for smooth updates.
 This approach provides more precise timing than cascading `setTimeout` calls.